Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 ## Signals explained

 The core idea is unchanged from Knockout's definition of observables: "special objects, which notify subscribers and can detect dependencies".
-A Signal gives you a getter and a setter, while other state solutions (like React's `useState`) give you the value and a setter.
+A Signal provides a getter and a setter, while other state solutions (like React's `useState`) return the value itself and a setter.
-Having a getter means you can **pass the reference** to the Signal, preserving its reactivity.
+Having a getter means we can **pass the Signal's reference** to other parts of our application, preserving its reactivity.
 Calling the getter is secretly subscribing to the value, letting the library deal with managing the subscriptions.

-Whether you get two separate functions like in Solid or a single object with a `.value` property (Preact, Qwik, …) doesn't matter.
+Whether there are two separate functions like in Solid or a single object with a `.value` property (Preact, Qwik, …) doesn't matter.
 Those are implementation details and don't change what's happening behind the scenes.

 Signals can be used to construct new ones, building a reactive chain.
 Instead of applying the same operations on a "raw" Signal in multiple places, we can offer the result itself as a reactive value.

-**The secret key to all of this is the side effects though.**
+**The secret key to all of this is the side effects, though.**
 Without them, nothing would ever happen.
 Just having a reactive value doesn't _do_ anything.
 It's just hanging there until someone asks for its value.
 That's exactly what effects do.
 They make the (Signals) world go round.
-Every time one of the sources changes, it produces a side effect.
+Every time one of its sources changes the effect runs, producing a side effect.
-This could be fetching data from an API or … updating the UI.
+That could be fetching data from an API or … updating the UI.

 ## Pure Signals Magic